-Secure browsers employ secure sockets layer (SSL) technology to communicate with servers.
-This technology encrypts—or scrambles—the communication (ie. your account information) so it's virtually impossible for anyone other than or it’s affiliates to read it.
+Secure browsers employ Secure Sockets Layer (SSL) technology to communicate with servers.
+This technology encrypts—or scrambles—the communication (i.e. your account information) so it's virtually impossible for anyone other than the system or its affiliates to read it.

 What is SSL?

-SSL authenticates that the server you have connected to is the one it purports to be.
-You can be assured that you are actually communicating with the bank, and not a third party trying to intercept the transaction.
+- SSL authenticates that the server you have connected to is the one it purports to be.
+You can be assured that you are communicating with the website you intend, and not a third party trying to intercept the transaction.

 Username and Password

 To access account information, you must provide a username and a password to enter the secure area of the site.
 Your password is not displayed when entered.
 If you do not provide this information, we cannot establish an online service for you.

 Never reveal your password to anyone.
 Never write it down where anyone can find it or figure out what it is.
 Change your password often and be sure that you do not use common words that can be found in a dictionary, or numbers in a series.
 Try using birthdays combined with pet names, or sports teams combined with a birthday for example.
 Never access the site from a computer that an untrusted individual may have had access to.

 Treat your online username and password with care.
 In addition, you should make sure that no one is physically watching as you enter your password.
 Always take standard precautions to keep your computer free from viruses.

 - Log Out

 Please use our "Log Out" feature if you are going to be away from your computer for an extended period of time.
 Logging out will end your session, and you will have to submit your username and password before entering the website again.
 We strongly recommend shutting down your browser as a good way to prevent others from using your access.